What can dogs not eat? We separate the facts from the myths so you can have peace of mind.

 Never let a dog have access to alcohol in any quantity.

 Is Avocado toxic to dogs

-If you like to slice some fresh avacado into your salad, make sure that your dog doesn’t get hold of any of it.
+If you like to slice some fresh avocado into your salad, make sure that your dog doesn’t get hold of any of it.

-Although the effects of avocado on dogs are not as bad as they are on some other species, it is still known to cause a nasty case of vomitting and diarrhoea.
+Although the effects of avocado on dogs are not as bad as they are on some other species, it is still known to cause a nasty case of vomiting and diarrhea.

-Never feed a Labrador currants, even in small quantities.
+Never feed a dog currants, even in small quantities.

 They are toxic to dogs, and in the worst cases have even resulted in renal failure.

 Last but not least, Raisins.